-A unified and clear vision for The Village's public realm.
-Options and recommendations for streetscape elements should be detailed in the Streetscape Plan to ensure that all future improvements are coordinated (e.g., lighting style, branding for the Village, streetscape furniture, heritage interpretation, wayfinding signage, vegetation types, etc.).
+A unified and clear vision for programming and designing the Village's streetscapes.
+Options and recommendations for streetscape elements should be detailed in the Streetscape Plan to ensure that all future improvements are coordinated.
+The Streetscape Plan should address a long-term vision for programming the streetscapes, with consideration made to reprogramming the configuration of the right-of-way, giving consideration to the following potential improvements: